-The following minimum setback requirements shall apply to all Zoning Districts except the Settlement Area Districts which have their own setback requirements as provided in Section 230, and except along watercourses as provided in Sections 245 and 324.
+The following minimum setback requirements shall apply to all Zoning Districts except the Settlement Areas District which has its own setback requirements as provided in Section 230, and except along watercourses as provided in Sections 245 and 324.

-1. Setbacks from Roads

-Structures shall be set back a minimum of 50 feet from the centerline of all roads, except where the road right-of-way is greater than 50 feet in width in which case the minimum setback shall be 25 feet from the edge of the right-of-way.
+- 1. Setbacks from Public Roads and Private Vehicular Rights-of-way serving three or more properties: Structures shall be set back a minimum of 50 feet from the centerline of all roads, except where the road right-of-way is greater than 50 feet in width in which case the minimum setback shall be 25 feet from the edge of the right-of-way.
 This requirement shall apply to all public and private roads, except private vehicular rights of way serving less than three properties.
-If the Town Road Records or the State Highway Department files do not clearly state the exact location and/or width of the highway or right-of-way in question, the front yard setback requirement shall be measured from the center line of the roadway as presently traveled.

-2. Setbacks from Property Lines

-Structures shall be set back a minimum of 40 feet from all property lines other than those along roadways as provided in Subsection 1 above.
+If the Town Road Records or the State Highway Department files do not clearly state the exact location and/or width of the highway or right-of-way in question, the front yard setback requirement shall be added to the front yard minimum requirement. - 2.
+Setbacks from Property Lines other than Roadways: Structures shall be set back a minimum of 40 feet from all property lines other than those along roadways as provided in Subsection 1 above.